meltyourface/blank/posts/Hidden-folk/Herbal-Occult-Guide-Ancient-Elixirs-Talismans-and-Poultices-for-Magical-Practitioners/index.md

 Habitat: Found across temperate regions of Europe, Asia, and Africa Ethical Harvesting: Gather at the peak of summer, leaving an adequate portion for the plant's self-regeneration.

-Occult Properties: Enhances astral travel and lucid dreaming, provides protection during occult practices, and aids in divination.
+**Occult Properties**: Enhances astral travel and lucid dreaming, provides protection during occult practices, and aids in divination.
 Optimal Usage: Use in smudging rituals, as components in dream pillows, or prepare as an infusion for consumption.
 Historical Applications: Renowned Dr. John Dee, occultist and advisor to Queen Elizabeth I, believed Mugwort enhanced his prophetic abilities.